bdlukaa/fluent_ui/README.md

 A Split Button has two parts that can be invoked separately.
 One part behaves like a standard button and invokes an immediate action.
 The other part invokes a flyout that contains additional options that the user can choose from.
 [Learn more](https://docs.microsoft.com/en-us/windows/uwp/design/controls-and-patterns/buttons#create-a-split-button)

 You can use a `SplitButtonBar` to create a Split Button.
 It usually takes `Button`s in the `buttons` property.
-You can also customize the button spacing by changing the property `interval` in its style.
+You can also customize the button spacing by changing the property `interval` in its theme.

 ### Example